rockNroll87q/cerebrum7t/README.md

 ## Usage

-Visit the relative [page](https://rocknroll87q.github.io/cerebrum7t/using_cerebrum7t/) to know how to use `CEREBRUM-7T` from source code, docker, or singularity.
+Visit the relative [page](https://rocknroll87q.github.io/cerebrum7t/using_cerebrum7t/) to learn how to use `CEREBRUM-7T` from source code, docker, or singularity.

 ## Data